 Calcium supplements are another matter.
 Increasing evidence suggests that all those years of advice to take calcium supplements for bone health may be turning into one of those reversals of medical advice that seems to come all too frequently.

-Since 2002, the bulk of the evidence indicates that calcium supplements actually don’t decrease fracture risk and may actually do harm, such as increase the risks of kidney stones, heart attacks and even stroke.
-Nor does evidence indicate that eating more foods with calcium reduce fracture risk.
+Since 2002, the bulk of the evidence indicates that calcium supplements actually don’t decrease fracture risk and may actually do harm, such as increase the risks of kidney stones, heart attacks, prostate cancer, and even stroke.
+Nor does evidence indicate that eating more foods with calcium reduces fracture risk.

-Vitamin D supplements also seem to have been over-rated as far as bone health, as supplements do not lower fracture risk for those living in the community.
+Vitamin D supplements also seem to be over-rated as far as bone health, as supplements do not lower fracture risk for those living in the community.
 For those living in nursing homes on the other hand, they do lower the risk of fractures from falls.